FlorentinaMargarita/HabitTracker/README.md

 **Query the data from command prompt**

+To query data from the command prompt run the command:
-• Command: python manage.py shell
+• python manage.py shell